richardebeling/five-words-five-letters/README.md

 concept for an efficient solution of the problem.
-On a i5-6200U running Ubuntu 22.04, our implementation computes all combinations from the initial word list in 1.7s, improving by approximately three orders of magnitude compared to the state-of-the-art solution.
+On a i5-6200U running Ubuntu 22.04, our implementation computes all combinations from the initial word list in 1.7s, improving by approximately three orders of magnitude compared to the solutions presented in the video.
 Our approach is not very complex, and certainly simpler than the graph approach.
 The C++ implementation is ~150 lines long, but the actual algorithm without IO can be implemented in less than 50 lines.
 We describe the approach in detail below.

 ### Building and Running